01244 267681

 Strong creeping red fescue is a hardy grass seed that is well-suited for a wide range of soil types and growing conditions.

-This grass seed is known for its deep root system, which makes it highly drought-tolerant, and is known for growing well in sun and as a grass seed for shaded areas.
+This grass seed is known for its deep root system, which makes it highly drought-tolerant, and is known for growing well in sun and grass seed for shaded areas.

 Strong creeping red fescue is an ideal choice for lawns, sports fields, and other high-traffic areas that require a durable and low-maintenance grass seed.